 - Climate Change and Migration: Is Agriculture the Main Channel?

-M. Weitzel (Toon Vandyck – European Commission) - Climate Change Mitigation Potentials in the Agricultural Sector
+Matthias Weitzel, Bert Saveyn, and Toon Vandyck (European Commission) - Climate Change Mitigation Potentials in the Agricultural Sector

 Marcel Adenäuer (OECD)